-- Confounding factors (see below) might provide an alternative explanation for the association observed and this needs to be verified.
+- Confounding factors (see below) that might provide an alternative explanation for the observed association need to be verified.

 - Other criteria for suggesting causality have been described by Hill and Bradford (1965): The Environment and Disease: Association or Causation? published in the Proceedings of the Royal Society of Medicine 58 (5): (295-300) (see below).